The Portuguese-American Rancho; Laços que Unem

 Even if you weren’t in one personally, you likely have a family member, or friend who was.
 Maybe you just enjoyed the twirling, stomping, and clacking of the castanholas, at any of the many festas you attended.
 The clubs, and ranchos themselves, are quite possibly the strongest link we have as Portuguese-Americans, to our culture and Portugal.
 They are certainly our most visual representation.

 Além das aptidões e das qualidades herdadas, é a tradição que faz de nós aquilo que somos.– Albert Einstein

 “it is tradition—besides inherited aptitudes and qualities—which makes us what we are.”– Albert Einstein

 Generational Folklore Project Details

 With this project, I want to highlight the passing of this tradition through generations of families.
-I am looking for families with grandparents, grandchildren, parents, or siblings, that are part of these ranchos folcloricos.
+I am looking for families with a multi-generational link; grandparents, grandchildren, parents, etc, that are part of these ranchos folcloricos.
 I am also looking for a variety of traje styles to show regional variety.
 If you have heirloom instruments, lenços, cestos, jewelry, or other accessories relevant to this project, I want to see those too!
 Together we will create an heirloom portrait to honor this tradition and our histories.

 If you are interested in participating, please use the below link to contact me so we can discuss further.
 I am looking for subjects with an actual history in the rancho groups, whether it be past or present.
 You must have your own trajes or access to one accurate for the rancho you were in, for involved family members.

 As this is a heritage project that shows how rancho serves as a line to our Portuguese culture and history, you will be asked to answer a series of questions that will help me tell your own personal story.
+Please be as detailed as possible.
+This is your family’s story to tell.
 These details will help me create special, unique images for you and this project.